 ).

-After the workspace loads, follow the on-screen prompts to complete the initial setup and configuration of your workspace.
-During this process, your workspace and email will be registered to the Rocket.Chat Cloud portal, where you can manage your subscriptions.
+After the workspace loads, follow the on-screen prompts to create your first admin user and complete the initial workspace setup.
+Your workspace and email will be registered to the Rocket.Chat Cloud portal during this process.

 Access monitoring dashboard